 by Sasha Nimmo

-Australian university’s longitudinal study into immune changes in patients with CFS/ME may lead to diagnostic test
+An Australian university’s longitudinal study into immune changes in people with chronic fatigue syndrome and ME may lead to diagnostic test.

 Griffith University researchers have looked at the immune systems of patients with moderate and severe CFS/ME (1994 Fukuda criteria) once, then again six months later.
 The study has just been published in the Journal of Translational Medicine.